jorgebucaran/hyperapp/docs/architecture/state.md

 ### State Type

 You can of course choose to make your state some basic type such as a string or number.
-However, it's recommended to use an object because of the expressivity it gives you in defining your state shape.
+However, it’s recommended to use an object because of the expressivity it gives you in defining your state shape.

 ### Direct Mutation